• An Asian woman with dark hair, wearing a magenta dress.

 Meredith Lamont

-Meredith is a 13-year resident of Piedmont, CA and the mother of two daughters in PUSD.
-Raising a disabled daughter has strengthened her commitment to ensuring all children have equal access to a quality education and are seen as valued members of our community.
-As co-chair of the Grants Committee, Meredith is proud of the significant funds PIE has raised and granted directly to Special Education providers, Piedmont Recreation Department and the Wellness Center annually.
-Professionally, Meredith worked 20+ years as a corporate retail executive and is now an independent consultant in Merchandising and Business Strategy working with female-founded businesses in home, fashion, interior design, manufacturing and private equity.
+Meredith is the mother of two daughters in PUSD.
+Raising a disabled child has strengthened her commitment to ensuring all students have equal access to a quality education and are seen as valued members of our community.
+As Chair of the Grants Committee, Meredith is proud of the significant funds PIE has raised and granted directly to Special Education providers annually.
+Professionally, Meredith spent 20+ years as a corporate retail executive and is now an independent consultant in Merchandising and Business Strategy.

 Secretary